 View EAST scholar profiles HERE.

-- Of East African descent and bilingual
+- Of East African descent and multilingual (preferred)

 - A U.S. citizen or permanent resident and eligible to work in the U.S.